The Altar Boy, the Priest and the Gardener

-The Altar Boy, the Priest and the Gardener (Spanish: El monaguillo, el cura y el jardinero) is a 2025 Costa Rican documentary film written, co-produced, co-filmed, co-edited and directed by Juan Manuel Fernández.
+The Altar Boy, the Priest and the Gardener (El monaguillo, el cura y el jardinero) is a 2025 Costa Rican documentary film written, co-produced, co-filmed, co-edited and directed by Juan Manuel Fernández.
 It follows the testimonies and search for justice of two men who were sexually abused as children by the priest Mauricio Víquez Lizano.

-It was selected as the Costa Rican entry for the Best International Feature Film at the 98th Academy Awards.
+It was selected as the Costa Rican entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Synopsis

 Two men have reported the sexual abuse they suffered during their childhood at the hands of Mauricio Víquez Lizano, a Catholic priest.
 This incident sparked an international investigation, marked by the priest's escape and the complainants' tireless fight for justice.